 The purpose of this article is to give a better understanding of why there is such a difference in cost from the pattern perspective.
-Why a Designer jean would be more expensive than a cheap jean due to the fit of the garment alone.
+Why designer jeans would be more expensive than cheap jeans due to the fit of the garment alone.

 Designer Jeans Versus Cheap Jeans

 On the surface the difference would clearly be in the shape of the pattern which translates into the fit of a garment.
 The quality of pattern engineering can give you the desired fit which can only add to the other components of the garment, which are the denim fabric choice and the finished wash therefore increasing the overall value.